 FAA to Host a Live Webinar on 2025 Aviation Workforce Development Grants Funding Opportunities

-Today, the FAA released Notices of Funding Opportunity (NOFO) for Round 3 (2023) of the Aviation Workforce Development (AWD) grants for Aircraft Pilots and Aviation Maintenance Technical Workers.
+Today, the FAA released Notices of Funding Opportunity (NOFO) for Round 4 (2025) of the Aviation Workforce Development (AWD) grants for Aircraft Pilots and Aviation Maintenance Technical Workers.

-The NOFOs can be found at:

-Aircraft Pilots NOFO: [Link to: https://www.grants.gov/web/grants/view-opportunity.html?oppId=xxxxxx]

-Aviation Maintenance Technical Workers NOFO: [Link to: https://www.grants.gov/web/grants/view-opportunity.html?oppId=xxxxxx]

 Learn more about the AWD grant programs at www.faa.gov/go/awd.

-In support of the latest NOFOs, the FAA will host a public information session to assist interested applicants on Tuesday, July 25, from 2:00 to 3:30 p.m.
+In support of the latest NOFOs, the FAA will host a public information session to assist interested applicants on Tuesday, January 14, from 1:00 to 2:30 p.m.
 ET.